Putin’s pre-war moves against U.S. tech giants laid groundwork for crackdown on free expression

 Playing “rope-a-dope” with the Kremlin

-Even after the threat to its executive, Google kept its employees in Russia and continued to negotiate with the Kremlin on ways to comply with the so-called landing law putting them at risk of arrest or other punishment, according to industry executives familiar with the discussions.
+Even after the threat to its executive, Google kept its employees in Russia and continued to negotiate with the Kremlin on ways to comply with the so-called landing law putting company officials there at risk of arrest or other punishment, according to industry executives familiar with the discussions.
 Those talks were still underway, one executive said, even after U.S. officials were warning that a Russian invasion of Ukraine was imminent.

 Apple has similarly kept employees in Russia and taken other steps to placate the Kremlin.
 The company last year began configuring iPhones sold in Russia to promote Kremlin-backed social media companies, enabling users to activate them with a single click.
-It is an accommodation Apple has rarely made elsewhere and advances Putin’s goal of gradually migrating Russian people to platforms controlled by the government, according to Russia analysts.
+It is an accommodation Apple has rarely made elsewhere and advances Putin’s goal of migrating Russian people to platforms controlled by the government, according to Russia analysts.

 Among them is VKontakte, a Facebook equivalent that in December became majority owned by the state-run energy giant Gazprom.